bioinformaticsdotca/BiCG_2018/module10/lab.md

 ### Launch your virtual machine

 In the menu on the left, select "Instances."
-Click on the "Launch Instance" button and follow the same screens as in the previous lab to start an instance with the following settings:
+Click on the "Launch Instance" button and follow these instructions to start an instance with the following settings:

 ** Instance Name: use your last name **

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/instance_name.png?raw=true" width="750" />

 Select Boot Source: Image
-Create New Volume: No,
+Create New Volume: No
 Ubuntu 16.04 - latest

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/image.png?raw=true" width="750" />